Skip to Content

 On top of all the Lord of the Rings stops, you’ll also explore Glenorchy and the region outside the town that’s literally called “Paradise”.
 This region borders Mt Aspiring National Park near the Routeburn Track.
 This is the perfect tour not only for Lord of the Rings fans but also for those who want to do a day trip to Glenorchy!

 Prices for this tour start from $500 NZD per person.
 Keep in mind it also includes a restaurant lunch.
-The tour departs from 37 Shotover Street center of Queenstown or pick up from your local hotel.
-You can book this tour in advance here!
+The tour departs from here in Queenstown or with pick up from your local hotel.

 2. Half-day Glenorchy Lord of the Rings Tour